The New Abolitionists

 1H 38MIN

-Availability ended 2/23/2021 EDT
+Availability ended 2/23/2021 EST

 Filmmaker Christina Zorich follows four NGOs throughout Southeast Asia as they fight to affect change and end human sex trafficking.